 Water quality data available at the time of AOC listing indicated that improvements had been made in the St. Louis River and bay since the late 1970s.
-However, this BUI was listed due to continued sources of microbial contamination , namely sewage bypasses into the AOC in both Minnesota and Wisconsin during storm events.
+However, this BUI was listed due to continued sources of microbial contamination, namely sewage bypasses into the AOC in both Minnesota and Wisconsin during storm events.
 Discharge of inadequately treated wastewater by marine traffic was also a concern.
 In addition to bacterial contamination, high chemical contaminant levels in the SLRAOC sediments in certain areas were believed to present a health risk for recreational uses, so Body Contact Restrictions was included as a component of this BUI.
-Sediment remediation at Hog Island Inlet in Wisconsin and Stryker Bay in Minnesota led to the removal of "No Swimming" signs at these locations; however, a "No Swimming" sign remains at the US Steel/Spirit Lake site in Minnesota and "warning" signs are placed at the Munger Landing and Crawford Creek sites in Minnesota and Wisconsin, respectively.
+Early sediment remediation at Hog Island Inlet in Wisconsin and Stryker Bay in Minnesota had already led to the removal of "No Swimming" signs at these locations.
+However, a "No Swimming" sign at the US Steel/Spirit Lake site in Minnesota and "warning" signs at the Munger Landing and Crawford Creek sites in Minnesota and Wisconsin, respectively, were the basis for adding Body Contact Restrictions to this BUI.